onepointfive-REAL/pxt-microbit-filesystem/README.md

 ## Usage

-The package allows to read and write files to the @boardname@ flash.
+The package allows to read and write files to the micro:bit flash.

-The entire file system content is ERASED when a new .hex file is download onto the @boardname@.
+The entire file system content is ERASED when a new .hex file is download onto the micro:bit.

 ### Writing data